balena-io/docs/pages/installing/gettingStarted-Edison.md

 ![Creating an Application](/img/edison/create_application_edison.png)

 Next make sure you select `Intel Edison (EXPERIMENTAL)` from the device type drop down menu and click the big yellow create button.
-You should now be magically redirected to your new creatively named `myEdisonApp` and will see a couple of tabs notice saying "No devices are connected to this application", that isn't very exciting, so lets change that by adding a new device...
+You should now be magically redirected to your new creatively named `myEdisonApp` and will see a couple of tabs and a notice saying "No devices are connected to this application", that isn't very exciting, so lets change that by adding a new device...

 ![Empty Application Page](/img/edison/application_empty_edison.png)

 To connect a device to our newly created application, we need to first get the resinOS on the device.
 This involves downloading the new device image, burning it onto the device memory.

 ## Adding Your First Edison Device
-### download image
+### Download Resin OS Image

 To get the resin operating system (resinOS) you need to click on the "Download Device OS" button.
 You should then be directed to add your wifi network name (aka `SSID`) and your networks password (aka `passphrase`) .